subh-k04/UCS645/lab2/readme.md

 ## Interpretation

-The nested interaction kernel benefits significantly from parallel execution.
-Performance is bounded by shared memory access and thread coordination overhead, demonstrating realistic strong scaling behavior.
+The workload benefits from parallel execution because interactions are largely independent.
+Scaling is limited by synchronization overhead and memory bandwidth — classic strong scaling behavior in shared-memory systems.

 ---